GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ### Receiving Cloud Pub/Sub messages

-During the Set Up phase, you configured [Cloud Pub/Sub push messages](https://cloud.google.com/pubsub/docs/push#receive_push) to be sent to the url you specified for the `ReceiveMessage` class in your `main.py` file.
+During the Set up phase, you configured [Cloud Pub/Sub push messages](https://cloud.google.com/pubsub/docs/push#receive_push) to be sent to the url you specified for the `ReceiveMessage` class in your `main.py` file.
 When you receive a Pub/Sub message, you must get necessary information from it and acknowledge its reception.